SimonPop/lanterns/content/the-onion-topology.md

 The reason behind the robustness of degree assortative graph can be intuitively seen by taking two opposite examples:

 1. An onion graph: degree assortative.
-2. A decreasingly branching tree: not degree assortative.
+2. A decreasingly branching [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)): not degree assortative.

 An attack, if selective, will likely target one of the higher-degree nodes.

-Removing such a node in the Tree instantly cuts the entire branch out of the main component.
+Removing such a node in the tree instantly cuts the entire branch out of the main component.
 This is because of the hierarchical exclusivity that linked lower-level nodes to this single node to reach the root of the tree (and come back down to communicate to any other node).

 <table style="width:100%">
   <tr>